 Membership of the Standards Setting Organization

 Membership must be open for any interested party.
 The definitions of the segments should accommodate any party with a relevant interest to the standards within the Scope and Charter of the organization.
+The membership must also reflect the charter of the SSO.
+An SSO that seeks to become the “one-stop shop” for all standards and practices applicable to the wholesale electric grid must be comprised of a comparable mix of both transmission operators, who are responsible for the reliability of the grid, and transmission users, who depend on the grid for commerce and their livelihood.

 Funding of the Standards Setting Organization

 Funding should be fair and allocated to all users of the grid.
 The funding mechanism itself should neither influence the decisions of the standards setting organization and its board nor drive the composition of committees or the outcome of votes.
+Federal legislation may be needed to allocate these costs and the SSO should be ready to support appropriate legislation to provide for a proper funding mechanism.

 Conclusion